 • Recommending the acquisition of technologies to both the local and district administrations.
 If we see or hear about something that would prove useful on our campus, we'll advocate for its adoption.
 Likewise, if you see or hear about something that you think would be useful, let us know so that we can get the process of evaluation and possible adoption started.

 • Supporting distance education.
-Since the EVP has overall responsibility for distance education, we'll be working with her and the Distance Education program in order to help improve effectiveness and accessibility.
+Since the VP of Instruction has overall responsibility for distance education, we'll be working with the VP and the Distance Education program in order to help improve effectiveness and accessibility.